wenzeslaus/ucgis2017-summer-lidar/README.md

 resolution (align cells to resolution value):

     g.region vector=las_tile_scheme res=10 -a -p

+Use uiuc_las_to_grass.sh or its modifications to submit larger jobs, but the import of one tile can but just done in the command line, for example:

+    r.in.lidar input=/projects/.../10121256.las output=buildings_tile_10121256 -e res=3

  ## Notes on qsub.sh
  - View `pmf_pipe.json` for pipeline specification
  - View `pmf` directory for output on UIUC data